 Ashley says children can quite easily go from being a bully observer to being an active bully, so these conversations can be helpful in identifying and changing bullying behaviour early.

-As a parent, you probably don’t have too much insight into the social dynamics of your child’s school day, but you will still often get told or overhear things.
+Nip bullying in the bud As a parent, you probably don’t have too much insight into the social dynamics of your child’s school day, but you will still often get told or overhear things.
 Ashley says it’s important to never write off actions or comments as “kids being kids”, but to always intervene or ask questions.
 Even laughing about something that happened that your child wasn’t involved in isn’t kind.

 “Don’t ever allow cruel language or encourage your child’s sense of superiority over other children,” she says.
 “Teach and model empathy.
 Your child won’t develop empathy out of nowhere.
 Some children need a far more detailed explanation of why something is not OK and how it makes the other person feel.”